dgnerlab/unbreakable-user-permalink/README.md

 <br />

 # ✨ For example
 The problem with the page cache is that it is difficult to differentiate between logged in and non-logged in users.
 Because they share the same Permalink, it's hard to physically break them into separate pages.
-This is the way to utilize cookies, but is not simple.
+This is a way to utilize cookies, but is not simple.
 Therefore, the Unbreakable User Cache can be divided into separate pages by appending the '/login=yes' query string to the logged-in user's Permalink.

 Here are the benefits:
 * Separate pages for logged in users and non-logged users.
 Therefore, the cache file is created separately.